mbaytas/HoloLensUDP/README.md

 4) Observe that UDPCommunication_Listener and UDPCommunication_Sender are instances of the same UDPCommunication prefab.

 5) Read and try to make sense of the previous section.
-If you fail, Google the following: Unity tutorials, UDP communication, HoloLens tutorials.
+If you fail, Google the following: Unity tutorials, UDP communication.

+6) Deploy on device.
+It will not work inside the Unity editor / HoloLens emulator.

 ## Notes

 - I found it preferable to set up different listeners and senders for different concerns/streams, rather than having only one of each to handle everything.

+- You might get non-specific errors when building for the device.
+These sometimes happen randomly.
+Just try again.

 ---